OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 The Kubernetes worker is may not reduce complexity for the first groups.
 Whereas group-3 is likely to see significant benefits through reduced worker-management.

-So if you're in group-3, you may find the Kubernetes Worker allows you to replace a fleet of workers machines, with a single Kubernetes Worker.
-One which will scale with your workloads.
+So if you're in group-3, you may find the Kubernetes Worker allows you to replace a fleet of worker-machines, with a single Kubernetes Worker.
+One that will scale with your workloads.

 ## How To install the Kubernetes worker
 The Kubernetes Worker can be installed via the Kubernetes Agent [helm chart](https://hub.docker.com/r/octopusdeploy/kubernetes-agent) - you can do this manually via the command-line, but a far simpler method is to use the “installation wizard” provided by the Octopus Deploy Web portal.